aimms/how-to/Articles/343/343-use-metadata-in-write-to-table.rst

 *   Insert rows as there is information

-Clearly, the first strategy looks more complicated and time consuming.
-It can be more time consuming, as it needs to read a potentially large amount of data, before the table is actually modified.
+Clearly, the first strategy looks more complicated and time-consuming.
+It can be more time consuming, as it needs to read a potentially large amount of data before the table is actually modified.
 To understand why this strategy is still needed, we need to take a close look at the concept of foreign keys.

 Consider a database that maintains the data of customers and their orders: